Do Domestic Abusers Keep Their Guns?

 Federal law prohibits many domestic abusers from gun ownership and ammunition.
 The law applies to victims who were in a relationship with the abuser, including:

 - Unmarried parents

-- Significant or intimate partners, who live, or have lived, together
+- Significant others or intimate partners, who live, or have lived, together

 If the abusive partner has been convicted of a misdemeanor crime of domestic violence, the abuser is subject to the federal firearm ban.
 The crime must include an element that the abuser used, or attempted to use, physical force.
 The crime need not be labeled domestic abuse, but may include any crime of physical force—including assault and battery.

-Tennessee has enacted laws that strengthen the federal ban for domestic abusers.
-Those convicted of domestic violence offense, or those subject to a domestic violence protection order, are now required to file an affidavit with the court.
+Tennessee has enacted gun laws that strengthen the federal ban for domestic abusers.
+Those convicted of domestic violence offenses, or those subject to a domestic violence protective order, are now required to file an affidavit with the court.
 The affidavit states:

 For the gun ban to be in effect against an abuser, the abuser must have had actual notice of the hearing on the protection order.
 This means that the abuser was both: